HamletTanyavong/Mathematics.NET/src/Mathematics.NET/README.md

 ## About

-Mathematics.NET provides custom types for complex, real, and rational numbers as well as other mathematical objects such as vectors, matrices, and tensors.[^1]

-[^1]: Please visit the [documentation site](https://mathematics.hamlettanyavong.com) for detailed information.
+Mathematics.NET provides custom types for complex, real, and rational numbers as well as other mathematical objects such as vectors, matrices, and tensors.
+(Please visit the [documentation site](https://mathematics.hamlettanyavong.com) for detailed information.)